-Glancing over the design, it’s not at all surprising the bicycle was produced for the Swedish armed forces.
-While the symmetrical lines reflects the Scandinavian style of minimalism, the visible girth is well suited to the nordic mesomorph body type.
-The women’s version strays a bit aesthetically from the original concept but the upright seating position and simple functionality remains the same.
+Glancing over the design, it’s not surprising the bicycle was produced for the Swedish armed forces.
+The symmetrical lines reflects the Scandinavian style of minimalism.
+The visible girth is however, well suited to the nordic mesomorph body type.
+The women’s version strays a bit aesthetically from the original concept.
+But the upright seating position and simple functionality remains the same.

-Most Kronan bicycles peppered along the Amsterdam landscape feature a single gear with a coaster brake.
-All bikes come with a back rack, simple chainguard and a cigar-shaped tire pump.
-The base models weigh in at a hefty 50 pounds but new versions can be equipped with 3-speed SRAM hub gears and drum brakes making it a practical cruiser for the canal streets.
+Most Kronan bicycles in Amsterdam are single gear with a coaster brake.
+All bikes come with a back rack, chain guard and a cigar-shaped tire pump.
+The base models weigh in at a whopping 50 pounds.
+New versions can be equipped with 3-speed SRAM hub gears and drum brakes making it a more practical for the city.

-But the sign of distinction comes from the plate number.
+The sign of distinction comes from the plate number.
 All the bikes in the army had to have them.
 It was kept during the new production phase since it was such a strong design feature.
 All plates are also unique to the bike and always have been.
-However it was the letter and number combination that triggered a descent into madness which is the reason for this blog post.
+However it was the letter and number combination that triggered my descent madness.

-I wouldn’t say that I’m obsessed with numerology, but I kept seeing my initials (“GK”) and to an extent, my birthdate (February 23rd or simplified as “223”) in the letters and numbers.
-To find out the truth behind my mental filtering and whether Kronan was in fact sending me subliminal messages, I began a mission to photograph every Kronan plate number in town.
+I’m not obsessed with numerology, but I kept seeing my initials (“GK”) and to an extent, my birthdate (February 23rd or simplified as “223”.)
+I wanted to find out the truth behind my mental filtering and whether Kronan was in fact sending me subliminal messages.

 Since the word Kronan is present on every plate, and G is the most common letter, it can be fair to say that the letters GK plays a part in forming a bit of a visual illusion.
-So I would it seem that there is some truth to what I was observing when an alphanumeric combination is bounced around in the brain.
+So it would seem that there is some truth to an alphanumeric combination that bounced around in my head.

 I never did come across the combination of GK223.
-But rest assured to the Kronan owner that may have it, I would never do anything so heinous as to take it to mount on a my wall or to have as a fixture on my bookshelf.
-I only do that with street signs.
-But I would like to know if it exists, so I can put my mind at ease and just keep riding.
+But rest assured to the Kronan owner has it, I would never do anything so heinous as to take it.
+While I would love mount it on my wall, I only do that with street signs.
+But I would like to know if it exists, so I can put my mind at ease.